 But the town itself is absolutely worth it as well!
 It offers several historical buildings, such as a bunch of museums.
 But for us, the true highlight is just getting lost on the narrow streets of this Mediterranean gem.

-The easiest option to get to Sitges is to take the train R2S (in direction of Vilanova) from Sants estación. (about 40 minute’s ride)
+Getting there: The easiest option to get to Sitges is to take the train R2S (in direction of Vilanova) from Sants estación. (about 40 minute’s ride)

 About 100 km from Barcelona, you can find the small medieval village of Rupit.
 The village center is full of stone houses which have been built in the 16th and 17th centuries.
 You can spend some time just walking around and looking at those old buildings.
 Another attraction of Rupit is the suspension bridge, Puente Colgante de Rupit, which leads over the Riera de Rupit, a small river that runs through this little Catalan village.

-When walking around the area, you can as well see the Església de Santa Magdalena (Santa Magdalena Church) which is a little bit outside the walls of Rupit.
-(About a 10-minutes walk) From here, you have an amazing view over the medieval constructions of Rupit.
+When walking around the area, you can as well see the Església de Santa Magdalena (Santa Magdalena Church), which is a little bit outside the walls of Rupit.
+(About a 10-minutes walk) From here, you have an amazing view of the medieval constructions of Rupit.

 But not only this little place itself makes for great day trips out of Barcelona.
-You can as well go hiking along the stunning nature of the area.
-You could, for instance, visit the waterfall Salt de Sallent, which is about 30 minutes walking away from Rupit.
+You can as well go hiking in the stunning nature of the area.
+You could, for instance, visit the waterfall Salt de Sallent, which is about 30 minutes walk away from Rupit.

 Cap de Creus

-Located in the most eastern corner of the Iberian Peninsula, in the province of Girona, Cap de Creus is a Natural Park consisting of rocky cliffs that have been shaped by the impact of waves due to the Tramontana, a very strong northern wind which is characteristic from Alt Empordà region.
+Located in the most eastern corner of the Iberian Peninsula, in the province of Girona, Cap de Creus is a Natural Park consisting of rocky cliffs that have been shaped by the impact of waves due to the Tramontana, a very strong northern wind that is characteristic from Alt Empordà region.